fiicooxx/BankAccount/README.md

 # BankAccount / project

-> Bank account management console app as an StoneX's task.
+> Bank account management console app.
 ## About the project
 This is a simple application to manage your bank account.
 It allows you to create an account,<br> login in the system as well as deposit, withdraw, check account current balance and display the history of your activity.